 Here’s the direct translation: “There’s no more jambalaya linguine, take it off of the point of sale system.
 The kitchen is at maximum capacity, the bar is at maximum capacity.
 Josh just got three tables at once so he’s going to be very busy.
 There’s a wait list because everyone is sitting around the bar waiting for the hockey game to be over and they’re not going to leave any time soon.
 A reservation is coming in so an estimated time of dessert arrival is needed in order to ensure the table is clear in time and that reservation has their seats.”

 While restaurant jargon has a myriad of origins and can serve to annoy some, it does have a purpose.
 Often replacing expletives, restaurant jargon preserves the guest experience or a compromised ambiance due to a busy night.
-It keeps customers relaxed and unaware of behind the scenes issues, while communicating an urgent message to staff, quickly.
+These culinary terms keep customers relaxed and unaware of behind the scenes issues, while communicating an urgent message to staff, quickly.

 86: In restaurant lingo, 86, or sometimes 86’d, means you’re out of a particular menu item.
 The origins of the term are arguable: eight feet long, six feet under, some claim the term was appropriated from the metrics of a grave.
 According to firstwefeast.com, “One of the earliest documented usages of this term was at the bar Chumley’s in downtown Manhattan during Prohibition.
 The bar had an entrance on Pamela Court and an exit at 86 Bedford Street.
 Police would call ahead to warn the bartenders of a possible raid, telling them to ‘86’ their customers out of the 86 exit door.”